NOC-OI/sql-ecology-lesson/learners/setup.md

 ### Steps to connect:

 1. **Download the TNSNAMES.ORA file**
-   Download the [TNSNAMES.ORA file here](https://raw.githubusercontent.com/NOC-OI/sql-ecology-lesson/refs/heads/main/utils/oracle_db/TNSNAMES.ORA) and save it somewhere accessible.
+   Go to the [TNSNAMES.ORA file location](https://github.com/NOC-OI/sql-ecology-lesson/blob/main/utils/oracle_db/TNSNAMES.ORA) and then click in the `Download Icon` to download the file.
+Save it in a folder on your computer.

 2. **Install SQL Developer (recommended GUI)**